70: GEOMETRIDS 208 - 253

 70.222 Brown Silver-line at Brookfoot Loop, Cromwell Bottom on May 23rd 07.
 A daytime observation on Bramble.

-70.226 Brimstone at dusk in the garden on June 8th 07.
+70.226 Brimstone at dusk in my garden at Skircoat Green on June 8th 07.

 70.234 Canary-shouldered Thorn, one of several to MV light at the cabin at Cromwell Bottom on Aug.
 3rd 2018.
 This one refused to enter the trap and just sat next to my chair for most of the night so I just had to take its rather lovely portrait.